d4rkang3l/marathon/docs/docs/native-docker.md

 ## Configuration

-Selected this setup by specifying the follow JSON combination, which previously provoked an error message: container type `MESOS` and a `docker` object.
+Selected this setup by specifying the following JSON combination, which previously provoked an error message: container type `MESOS` and a `docker` object.